Sign up today and save $20 on your first TRMNL e-ink display

 Best fit: Google Workspace teams that want a clear room display outside every meeting room and don't need surveys, analytics, or visitor flows.

-Where Lobby is the wrong choice: If you genuinely need workplace analytics, employee surveys, and a full operations platform, Robin is doing things Lobby will never try to do.
+Where Lobby is the wrong choice: If you need workplace analytics, employee surveys, and a full operations platform, Robin is doing things Lobby will never try to do.
 Pick Robin.
-If you're on Microsoft 365 today, support is in the works but not live yet — Robin is the better fit right now.
+If you're on Microsoft 365 today, support is in the works but not live yet.
+Robin is the better fit right now.

 How to choose

-If you're 150+ employees and need a strategic workplace platform with deep analytics — Robin is genuinely best-in-class.
+If you're 150+ employees and need a strategic workplace platform with deep analytics, Robin is best-in-class.
 Get the quote.

-If you're 50–150 employees and want one workplace tool — look at Archie (transparent pricing) or Joan (if you also want premium hardware).
+If you're 50 to 150 employees and want one workplace tool, look at Archie (transparent pricing) or Joan (if you also want premium hardware).

 TL;DR